Lynge1/League_Ability_SFX/README.md

 # League_Ability_SFX
-This contains recordings of every Champions Q, W, E and R ability SFX.
+Contains recordings of every League of Legends champions Q, W, E and R SFX.
 Recorded at 48.000kHz 32-bit float and exported as .WAV files.